TaniyaBhadauria/chatwoot/README-dev.md

 Access the Chatwoot UI
    Open your browser and navigate to: **http://127.0.0.1:3000/app/login**
 ---
-Sure!
-Here’s how you can document the signup route configuration in your README file:

 ---
 ### ⚠️ Troubleshooting Tips
 #### 🔐 Enabling Signup Route